 Includes glass top display box.

 All purchases include a Certificate of Authenticity.
-You will receive the exact item in the photos.
+You will receive the exact item in this photo, along with a glass top leatherette display box.

 Our original glass and leatherette display boxes showcase your relic above a custom information card, with a design unique to History Hoard.